Lukman-01/Smart-Contract-Applications/Hotel Booking/README.md

 2. **Lack of Ownership Management**: The contract does not have a mechanism for transferring ownership, which could be risky if the landlord's address needs to be changed or updated.
 Adding a function to transfer ownership to a new address could be useful.
 Done.

 3. **No Limit on Lock Period**: The `signAgreement` function allows tenants to set any value for the `_lockperiod`, which could potentially be abused.
 Consider adding a maximum limit for the lock period or using a more secure approach to determine the agreement duration.
+Done

 4. **Potential Integer Overflow**: There are multiple arithmetic operations in the contract (e.g., incrementing `no_of_rooms`, `no_of_rent`, `no_of_agreement`).
 If these variables reach their maximum value, an integer overflow may occur, leading to unexpected behavior.
 It's essential to handle such cases with proper checks and safeguards.